justin-rhee/justin-rhee/README.md

 Hi, I’m a designer building agent harnesses with OpenClaw and Claude Code.

 Here are a few small tools I’ve built to make building with agents easier.
-Some took more than one try.
+I’m sharing what's helped me, in case it helps you build something too.

 ## Keeping an agent inside the lines